 Do I need to buy text books, class literature or study materials?

-Students of the MBA programme will be provided with the relevant course material via their personal "LEA"-Account in one of the general used data format liek PDF, PPT, Word, Excel, etc. There is no neccessity to buy expensive course material like literature or other media sources while studying the MBA in CSR & NGO Management.
-The University libraray offers a wide range of topic oriented and general intrest books, ebooks, journals, reports and online media as well as access to various scientific online libraries that can be borrowed by enrolled students of the University with their personal Student ID-Card.
+Students of the MBA programme will be provided with the relevant course material via their personal "LEA"-Account in one of the general used data format like PDF, PPT, Word, Excel, etc. There is no necessity to buy expensive course material like literature or other media sources while studying the MBA in CSR & NGO Management.
+The University library offers a wide range of topic oriented and general interest books, eBooks, journals, reports and online media as well as access to various scientific online libraries that can be borrowed by enrolled students of the University with their personal Student ID-Card.
 Borrowing books in the University Library is free of charge for students.

 Where can I find theme-specific information and literature?

 As the University and District Library is located on both the Sankt Augustin and the Rheinbach campuses, it provides the opportunity to borrow media, order media from the other branch, make acquisition proposals and inter-library loans which will be delivered to your own branch free of charge.
 The information flyer "Search & Locate" describes how to use the catalogue and how to find media in the library and furthermore depicts the different options for student members on how to use the University Library with the student log-in library code via their student library account.
 The Online-Catalogue of the Bonn-Rhein-Sieg University and District Library is available 24/7.
 There is also an offer to search for individual articles or book chapters via the library´s specialist databases which can be found in our Digital Library.
 You find the library´s working hours on the library´s website: www.bib.h-brs.de.
 The MBA Programme also provides exclusively to its MBA students a special reserved collection of books and other media sources in the University Library on Campus Rheinbach.

 Where can I make copies, printouts and bind documents on campus?